 Once you file the visa extension application, USCIS will send you a receipt with a receipt number( 13 digit) This is your case number.
 The approximate processing time will be indicated on the receipt.
-It can take few weeks to several weeks to process your case.

 You may allowed to stay in the US for 240 days after the expiration date on your I-94, provided you have filed for extension of your stay before your I-94 expired and your application is still under review.

 You can check and check your visa extension case status online using case/receipt number.

 If your application for an extension is approved you will be issued a replacement I-94 with a new departure date.
 Make a copy of this approval letter and I-94 and keep into your record, these will be useful for future entry to USA.
 You should carry these when you make next US trip or appear for a fresh US visa next time.

 You can remain in USA up to until this new I-94 date.
 When you leave USA, must submit both(old and new) I-94 to the airline staff on check in counter.